ibm-cloud-docs/hlf-support/index.md

 ### Developer Tools
 {: #get-started-console-ocp-dev-tools}

 Are you a developer?
-Check out the [**{{site.data.keyword.IBM_notm}} IBM Blockchain Platform Developer Tools**](/docs/hlf-support?topic=hlf-support-develop-vscode#develop-vscode), a free IDE that provides an explorer and commands accessible from the command palette for developing smart contracts quickly.
+Check out the [**{{site.data.keyword.IBM_notm}} Blockchain Platform Developer Tools**](/docs/hlf-support?topic=hlf-support-develop-vscode#develop-vscode), a free IDE that provides an explorer and commands accessible from the command palette for developing smart contracts quickly.
 Install it locally or run it from the cloud using Red Hat CodeReady Workspaces.

 ### {{site.data.keyword.blockchainfull_notm}} images
 {: #get-started-console-ocp-images}